-The Shape of Things to Come
+Belly Buster Helps Shape of Things to Come

 Now, I am in the average weight range for my height.
 As I aged and my life became more sedentary, I gained weight.
 I tend to carry my weight more like a man; it all goes to my belly.
-This is a concern because this weight gain pattern can place me at a higher risk for heart disease.
-With a concern for my health, I find myself analyzing my behaviors, exercise, foods, and all of the things one does when they are concerned about looking good and being healthy.
+This is a concern because this weight gain pattern can increase my risk for heart disease.
+With a concern for my health, I find myself analyzing my behaviors, exercise, food, and all of the things one does when they are concerned about looking good and being healthy.

 Anyone who watched Dr. Oz on Oprah saw what that belly fat looks like.
-It is called the omentum and it is fat that surrounds your organs.
-When the fat is stored in your stomach area, your body has easy access to it, Dr. Oz explained.
+It is called the Omentum, and it is fat that surrounds your organs.
+Dr. Oz explained that when the fat is stored in your stomach area, your body has easy access to it.
 The fat then creates an inflammatory process that irritates your arteries and puts you at risk for blocked arteries.

 Lifestyle and age may also influence levels of abdominal fat.
-Smoking, alcohol, and lack of exercise all contribute to greater abdominal fat.
+Smoking, alcohol, and lack of exercise contribute to greater abdominal fat.

 Belly Fat … How Much Is Too Much?

 There are two types of fat: the subcutaneous, or “pinchable,” kind that collects just under the skin – and, unless you’re obese, poses no health threat – and visceral fat, which develops deep inside the abdomen.
 “Visceral fat appears to be metabolically more active than fat that settles elsewhere,” says Pamela Peeke, M.D., an assistant clinical professor of medicine at the University of Maryland and author of Fit to Live: The 5-Point Plan to Be Lean, Strong, & Fearless for Life (Rodale Books, 2007).

 Unfortunately, the flow of fat from our arms, legs, and hips to our stomachs is a natural part of aging.
 “Up until about age 40, estrogen in women and testosterone in men controls fat allocation, keeping it away from the abdomen,” Peeke says.
 “Once these hormones decline, it becomes easier for excessive calories to be stored deep inside the belly.”